MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

    As part of processing a transaction or management operations, the cluster will need to communicate with external entities.
 For example, communication with the AKS control plane, getting windows and package updates, workload's interaction with external APIs, and others.
 Some of those interactions might be over HTTP and should be considered as attack vectors.
 Those vectors are targets for a man-in-the-middle attack that can result in data exfilteration.
 Adding firewall to egress traffic mitigates that threat.

 #### Requirement 1.1.5
 Description of groups, roles, and responsibilities for management of network components.

 ##### Your responsibilities

-As per the requirements of the PCI DSS standard, you'll need to provide controls on the network flows and the components involved.
+You'll need to provide controls on the network flows and the components involved.
 The resulting infrastructure will have several network segments, each with many controls, and each control with a purpose.
 Make sure your documentation not only has the breadth of coverage from network planning to all configurations but also has the details on ownership.
 Have clear lines of responsibility and the roles are responsible for them.

 For example, who is responsible for the goverance of securing network between Azure and the internet.
 In an enterprise, the IT team is responsible for configuration and maintenance of Azure Firewall rules, Web Application Firewall (WAF), Network Security Groups (NSG), and other cross-network traffic.
 They might also be responsible for enterprise-wide virtual network and subnet allocation and IP address planning.

 At the workload level, a cluster operator is responsible for maintaining zero-trust through network policies.
-Also, responsibilities might include communication with the Azure control plane, Kubernetes APIs, monitoring options, and others.
+Also, responsibilities might include communication with the Azure control plane, Kubernetes APIs, monitoring technologies, and others.

 Make sure only access rights are given only to the parties responsible in each case.